ElectronSutra/venture/pages/8-game-record/8-1-advancement.md

 | [ ]  | 14      | B           |
 | [ ]  | 15      | A and C     |

 At the end of session 15, you progress from Essence 2 to Essence 3.
+This will take "a while."

 ### Advancements